 Nick Murphy, May 2018 updated February 2019

 His date of birth is regularly and incorrectly given as 1896.
-However, the Victorian BDM, which can be searched for free, are quite clear.
-Its possible that Goulding himself may have contributed to this confusion – it was not uncommon in Hollywood’s golden age to “drop a few years”.
+However, the Victorian BDM, which can be searched for free, is quite clear.
+It’s possible that Goulding himself may have contributed to this confusion – it was not uncommon in Hollywood’s golden age to “drop a few years”.

 Gillian Arrighi (2017) The Controversial “Case of the Opera Children in the East”: Political Conflict between Popular Demand for Child Actors and Modernizing Cultural Policy on the Child.
 “Theatre Journal” No 69, 2017.
 John Hopkins University Press.

 Brent E. Walker (2010) “Mack Sennett’s Fun Factory: A History and Filmography of His Studio and His Keystone and Mack Sennett Comedies, with Biographies of Players and Personnel.”
 McFarland and Co.
 ISBN 978-0-7864-3610-1

 From National Library of Australia, Trove, Digitised Newspaper Collection

 Above: Years before he became well known as a Hollywood character actor, Robert Greig is shown here with fellow actor and wife Beatrice Holloway.
 They remained a devoted couple until his death in 1958, although the move to the US meant the end of her career.
 Source; Table Talk, Thursday 29 June 1922.
 Via National Library of Australia Trove